php-fig/per-coding-style/spec.md

 ## 7. Closures

-Closures MUST be declared with a space after the `function` keyword, and a space before and after the `use` keyword.
+Closures, also known as anonymous functions, MUST be declared with a space after the `function` keyword, and a space before and after the `use` keyword.

 The opening brace MUST go on the same line, and the closing brace MUST go on the next line following the body.